tensorforce/tensorforce/README.rst

 Update notes
 ------------

-Coming soon:

-- More example scripts and predefined configurations for typical environments
-- Q-Prop: Sample-Efficient Policy Gradient with An Off-Policy Critic: `paper <https://arxiv.org/abs/1611.02247>`__

 23nd April 2017:

 - Added bazel BUILD file and instructions to run TensorForce with DeepMind lab.
+Note that we have not implemented any lab specific algorithms yet, we are just providing the integration.
+We will overhaul the action/state representation soon to be more general, as lab uses dicts with named actions while gym/universe use flat arrays.

 16th April 2017:

 - Work in progress on new model: Deep-Q learning from demonstration, DQFD model and agent added: `paper <https://arxiv.org/abs/1704.03732>`__

-12th April 2017:

-- Optional LSTM usage in network configurations, layer types "lstm", and type "flatten" to explicitly reshape between layers, support still experimental
-- Cleaner internal state management for policy gradient models, including recurrent states via a list of internal states managed by the models.
-- More consistent tensor shapes between models
-- Log-level as config parameter, more informative logging for level INFO

 Road map and contributions
 --------------------------